bambooforest/tono_db/database_checks.md

     ##                                                                                                                                                                                                                                                                                                                              1
     ##                                                                                                                                                                                                                                                                               lower high tone + voiced stop or affricate onset
     ##                                                                                                                                                                                                                                                                                                                              1
-    ##                                                                                                                            mid tone + low long vowel, short vowel + /r, ŋ/ OR long high vowel, diphthong or short vowel followed by a sonorant consonant get a falling tone if the next\n syllable has undergone Schwa Apocope
+    ##                                                                                                                              mid tone + low long vowel, short vowel + /r, ŋ/ OR long high vowel, diphthong or short vowel followed by a sonorant consonant get a falling tone if the next syllable has undergone Schwa Apocope
     ##                                                                                                                                                                                                                                                                                                                              1
     ##                                                                                                                                                                                                                                                                                                 non-glottalized coda obstruent
     ##                                                                                                                                                                                                                                                                                                                              1
-    ##                                                                                                                                                                                                                                                                                                                non-high vowels
-    ##                                                                                                                                                                                                                                                                                                                              1
-    ##                                                                                                                                                                                                                                                                                                                 Obstruent coda
+    ##                                                                                                                                                                                                                                                                                  Obstruent coda OR disyllable --> monosyllable
     ##                                                                                                                                                                                                                                                                                                                              1
     ##                                                                                                                                                                                                                                         obstruent+sonorant cluster OR voiceless onset OR obstruent+voiceless obstruent cluster
     ##                                                                                                                                                                                                                                                                                                                              1